There is no fee unless we win!

 • Identify the dog and owner: Obtain the dog owner's name, address, phone number, and homeowner's or renter's insurance information.
 If possible, get vaccination records, particularly for rabies.

-• Gather witness information: Collect contact details from anyone who saw the attack or is familiar with the dog's history of aggressive behavior.
+• Gather witness information: Collect contact details from anyone who witnessed the attack or is familiar with the dog's history of aggression.

 • Document everything: Take clear photos of your injuries before treatment and continue documenting the healing process.
 Photograph the location where the bite occurred, including any relevant factors like broken fences or "Beware of Dog" signs.